 My dad is also a huge source of inspiration for the sole reason that he never gives up and has taught me the power in pushing through no matter what.

-Can you give us your favorite quote and one of your own?
+Can you give us your favourite quote and one of your own?

 “Not everything that is faced can be changed, but nothing can be changed until it is faced” – James Baldwin.